!!!!!!!!!!!!!!!!!!ONE OF OUR OWN NEEDS HELP!!!!!!!!!!!!!!!!

 I am in need of help with temporary housing, until I can get my disability.
 I have been out of work due to injuries for over two years.
 I have fallen through the cracks with the VA and the Housing Authority.

-I know I can’t be choosey, but I hope someone in north central Austin may have some room to help me out.
+I know I can’t be choosey, but I hope someone the Austin area may have some room to help me out.
 If not any place will be fine.
 And one more request, I am a NON smoker and need to also be with a NON smoker.

 I would appreciate any help in this matter.